squinkylabs/SqHarmony/docs/harmonyII.md

 There are a few things to remember with these CV inputs.

 The mode input can be confusing.
 There is a new scale every 1/12 volt.
-The number of scales depends on the setting in the context menu for "use only diatonic scales".
-It is it only diatonic scales, then there are 7 scales so:
+The number of scales depends on the setting in the context menu for "Mode CV only diatonic".
+If it is only diatonic scales, then there are 7 scales so:

 * 0 = Major
 * 1/12 = Dorian